TWENTY YEARS LATER, WE STILL SEE LIGHT BLUE: INSIDE MARIO TESTINO'S DOLCE & GABBANA CLASSIC

 Even people who have never owned a bottle of Dolce & Gabbana Light Blue often recognise the image instantly.
 They remember the water before they remember the perfume.
 They remember the rocks before they remember the brand.
 They remember a feeling before they remember an advertisement.

 Advertising is designed to capture attention.
 Most of it disappears almost as quickly as it arrives.
 Seasons change.
 Campaigns are replaced.
-New faces emerge.
-Images fade into the endless churn of newer images.
+Images fade into the endless churn of newer ones.

 Light Blue did not.
-Two decades later, the campaign remains widely recognisable.
+Two decades later, the campaign remains widely recognised, continuing to occupy a distinctive place in the visual memory of luxury advertising.

 Its story began with a phone call.
 In 2006, Mario Testino received a call from Stefano Gabbana.
 Dolce & Gabbana were preparing to launch a new fragrance called Light Blue and had a simple brief.
 The campaign had to be photographed near the Faraglioni in Capri.
 The blue of the sea needed to embody the spirit of the perfume.